Scientists could have found the perfect bedtime to keep hearts healthy

 “That central clock, which is calibrated by exposure to light needs recalibrating … when that’s missed the knock-on effects can be really detrimental,” he added.

 The relationship between sleep timing and heart disease has been relatively underexplored, the study found, but “growing evidence suggests that poor sleep health is associated with cardiovascular risk.”
 It also found that the risk may be more pronounced in women but said more research was needed.
-Plans said the gender difference was a “surprising finding” of the research and could possibly be linked to the hormonal impact of the menopause or endocrine differences between genders.
+Plans said the gender difference was a “surprising finding” of the research and could be linked to the hormonal impact of the menopause or endocrine differences between genders.

-The study looked at 88,026 individuals in the United Kingdom between 2006 and 2010 — around 58 percent were female and the average age was 61.
-The researchers also looked at factors such as if individuals were smokers, diabetics, had high cholesterol or if they self-identified as early birds or night owls with their sleeping habits.
+The study looked at 88,026 individuals in Britain between 2006 and 2010 — around 58 percent were female and the average age was 61.
+The researchers also looked at factors such as smoking, diabetes, high cholesterol and whether participants self-identified as early birds or night owls in their sleeping habits.

-Data on falling asleep and waking up times was collected over seven days using the wrist-worn accelerometers.
-The study found that around 3,172 participants (3.6 percent of people) developed cardiovascular diseases — such as a heart attack, stroke or narrowed heart arteries.
-Incidence was highest in those with sleep times at midnight or later and lowest in those who fell asleep from 10 p.m. to 10:59 p.m.
+Data on falling-asleep and waking-up times was collected over seven days using the wrist-worn accelerometers.
+The study found that around 3,172 participants (3.6 percent) developed cardiovascular diseases — such as a heart attack, stroke or narrowed heart arteries.
+The rate of occurrences was highest in those with sleep times at midnight or later and lowest in those who fell asleep between 10 p.m. and 10:59 p.m.

-There was a 25 percent higher risk of cardiovascular disease among those who fell asleep at midnight or later compared to those who fell asleep between 10 p.m. and 10:59 p.m. and a 24 percent raised risk for falling asleep before 10 p.m., the research found.
+There was a 25 percent higher risk of cardiovascular disease among those who fell asleep at midnight or later vs. those who fell asleep between 10 p.m. and 10:59 p.m. and a 24 percent raised risk if falling asleep before 10 p.m., the research found.

 Plans said the coronavirus pandemic had probably impacted people’s sleeping habits, with more of us waking up later, working from home and therefore not leaving our homes to commute or expend energy — and then having trouble falling asleep at night.
 “It’s a self-perpetuating cycle,” he said.
 Fixing sleep patterns also has “enormous” benefits to mental health disorders, he added.